 Have a beer

-I probably shouldn’t be putting this down as one of my coping mechanisms but it’s definitely the most effective.
+I probably shouldn’t be putting this down as one of my coping mechanisms but it’s probably the most effective one.
 (Only one though, any more than that and I’d probably end up reenacting that scene from Bridesmaids and end up on the news).